gergelyth/solid-hotel/docs/admindoc/README.md

 2. Log in to one of the test accounts set up for this project:
     - Hotel: https://solidhotel.inrupt.net/
     - Guest: https://solidguest.inrupt.net/
+    - *In order to be able to manage and test two sessions in parallel, the usage of a multi account container extension is heavily recommended (e.g. [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)) - while this is useful for demonstrating application functionalities, in real life it wouldn't be necessary as an end user would only need access to their own account*

 **TODO** should we share passwords here?